Negligence - Legal Actions

 - Duty.
-A duty is simply a legal obligation.
+Duty is simply a legal obligation.
 In order to be used for negligence, the defendant must have owed the plaintiff a duty to care.
-See the explanation in Donoghue v Stevenson, UKHL 100.

 - Breach of the duty to care.
 There must be evidence that the defendant breached the duty to care by either acting contrary to how they were expected to act or an omission in that duty to care.

 - Cause.
 That the defendant caused the breach of care that caused the harm to the plaintiff.
 There must be a connection between the defendant and the action.

 - Harm/damages/injury.
 That the plaintiff suffered some injury or damages due to the breach of duty by the defendant.

 - Aronson, Mark I., Government Liability in Negligence (November 24, 2009).
 Melbourne University Law Review, Vol. 32, No. 44, 2008 ; UNSW Law Research Paper No. 2009-48.
 Available at SSRN: https://ssrn.com/abstract=1512452

 - Ooi, Vincent, Decisional and Operational Negligence (May 31, 2018).
 (2018) 34(4) Journal of Professional Negligence 171-189.
 Available at SSRN: https://ssrn.com/abstract=3221892 Simons, Kenneth W., Negligence.
 Social Philosophy and Policy, Vol. 16, No. 2, Summer 1999.
 Available at SSRN: https://ssrn.com/abstract=173855